 Ferry rides and seasick passengers

-Although the summer in Greece is beautiful, it has a lot of sunshine and the weather is wonderful, there are a few days when the sea is stormy and not very pleasant to travel.
-In these cases, we advise seasick travelers to use as large ferries as possible.
-Experts of the sea, say: "The bigger the ferry, the smoother the ride!"
+Although the summer in Greece is beautiful, it has a lot of sunshine, and the weather is lovely, there are a few days when the sea is stormy and not very pleasant to travel.
+We advise seasick travelers to use as many large ferries as possible.
+Experts of the sea say: "The bigger the ferry, the smoother the ride!"